TonyLB/maketheworld/charcoal-client/README.md

 The interface with the AWS resources is handled by the `npm run introspect` command (see below) which populate all variables needed for the client.

-If you are familiar with AWS Amplify, you will see a lot of that code here.
-However, we could not commit fully to the Amplify lifecycle (because of the limits around custom Cloudformation, as of the time of build) and still deploy in the way Make The World needed.
-So this is a manual Amplify build, which does not need to have `amplify init` run ... in fact, it's probably very much better that you don't.
-If you tweak the graphQL schema of the back-end, however, you will need to use `aws appsync get-introspection-schema` on your API, and pipe it in JSON format into src/schema.json, then run `amplify codegen` in order to repopulate the graphQL schemata.

 ## Available Scripts

 In the project directory, you can run: